-2) Fifteen credits in courses being offered in 'Childhood Studies Core Curriculum'.
+- 2) Fifteen credits in courses being offered in 'Childhood Studies Core Curriculum'.
 Typically, students fulfill this requirement by enrolling in courses offered by Childhood Studies faculty under departmental course numbers (i.e., 56:163).
-These courses may include, among others, Child Growth & Development, Children and Childhood in Cross-Cultural Perspectives, Postcolonial Childhoods, Youth Identities, Children and Cinema, History of Childhood, Visual and Material Cultures of Childhood, Children's Geographies, Literary and Cultural Constructions of Childhood, Play and Play Theory.
+These courses may include, among others:

+- Child Growth & Development

+- Children and Childhood in Cross-Cultural Perspectives

+- Children and Cinema

+- Children's Geographies

+- Girlhood Studies

+- History of Childhood

+- Literary and Cultural Constructions of Childhood

+- Play and Play Theory

+- Postcolonial Childhoods

+- Urban Education

+- Visual and Material Cultures of Childhood

+- Youth Identities

 Other seminars may be substituted for the above, with permission of the DGS.

 After 18 hours of study, and in consultation with the advisor, each student should prepare a one-page plan of study for the remainder of his/her coursework.
-This plan should identify the classes in which the student intends to enroll and to outline why these courses are appropriate for the student's intellectual and professional goals.
+This plan should identify the classes in which the student intends to enroll and outline why these courses are appropriate for the student's intellectual and professional goals.
 Upon completion, this plan must be submitted to the DGS for review and approval.